 You have 3 options.
 Within 30 days you can:

-- send new information or arguments to the officer you have been dealing with
+- send new information or arguments to the officer you’ve been dealing with

 - write to the officer that made the decision to say you want your case reviewed by a different officer